robert-berry/portfolio/portfolio/README.md

     <td><a href="web-chat-security-enable.html"><img src="images/web-chat-security-enable.jpg"/></a></td>
     <td>
       <p><a href="web-chat-security-enable.html"><b>Progamming task</b></a></p>
-      <p>This documentation is intended for web developers who understand how to use JSON Web Token (JWT).
-It provides a technical explanation and JavaScript code examples to explain how to enable the web chat security feature.</p>
+      <p>This documentation provides a technical explanation and JavaScript code examples to explain how to enable the web chat security feature.
+It is intended for web developers who understand how to use JSON Web Token (JWT).</p>
     </td>
   </tr>
 <tr>